miguelangelft/miguelangelft.github.io/_pages/teaching.md

     * Multimedia Information Processing (BSc in Telecommunication Technologies, Winter Semester 2013)

   * Supervision of B.S. and M.S. students:
-    * An Automatic Visual Attention-based System to Help Diagnose Autism Spectrum Disorder (ASD) (Guillermo García-Castaño, 01/10/2020)
+    * A Visual Attention-based System for the Automatic Diagnosis of Autism Spectrum Disorder (ASD) (Guillermo García-Castaño, 01/10/2020)
     * A Spatial Attention-based System for the Automatic Detection of Melanomas (Sandra Pérez-Domínguez, 17/07/2020)
     * Comparison of Strategies for Scan-Path Prediction Using CNN-based Saliency Maps (Kenza Marrakchi-Chikri, 15/10/2019)
     * Interpretable Global-Local Dynamics of Visual Attention for Autonomous Driving Scenarios (Javier Martínez-Cebrián, 30/09/2019)